50 Best Gifts for Seniors: Things You’ve Never Thought Of

 6) $40 Oral-B Pro 1000 CrossAction Electric Toothbrush

-Make brushing easier to improve dental health, eliminates strain on hands, wrists, and arms.
+Make brushing easier to improve dental health and eliminate strain on hands, wrists, and arms.

 This gel and memory foam cushion makes it more comfortable to sit for long periods of time and can reduce the risk of pressure sores.

-The $91 Philips Wake-up Light (HF3505/60) is another great option.
-This model has 10 brightness levels and simulated sunrise.
+The $50 Philips SmartSleep Wake-up Light (HF3500/60) is another excellent option.
+This model features 10 brightness levels, a simulated sunrise, and more.

-This $39 Wake Up Light Sunrise Alarm Clock is a highly-rated, less expensive option.
+This $39 (plus $5 off coupon) Wake Up Light Sunrise Alarm Clock is a highly-rated, less expensive option.

 9) Electric Shaver